danny-avila/LibreChat/README.md

 ## Roadmap

 > **Warning**

 >  This is a work in progress.
 I'm building this in public.
-You can follow the progress here or on my [Linkedin]().
+You can follow the progress here or on my [Linkedin](www.linkedin.com/in/danny-avila).

 > Here are my planned/recently finished features.

 - [x] Rename, delete conversations
 - [x] Persistent conversation
 - [x] UI Error handling
 - [x] AI Model Selection
+- [ ] Bing AI integration (just got off the waitlist so this is up next!)
+- [ ] Server convo pagination (limit fetch and load more with 'show more' button)
 - [ ] Highlight.js for code blocks
 - [ ] Prompt Templates
 - [ ] Conversation/Prompt Search
-- [ ] Bing AI integration (still on the waitlist myself)
 - [ ] Config file for easy startup
 - [ ] Mobile styling (half-finished)
 - [ ] Semantic Search Option (requires more tokens)